 - In the top navigation bar, select the region where the IPv6 gateway is deployed.

-On the IPv6 Gateway page, find the IPv6 gateway that corresponds to the VPC in which the instance resides and click the IPv6 gateway ID.
+On the IPv6 Gateway page, locate the IPv6 gateway using the VPC ID of the instance, and then click the IPv6 gateway ID.

 On the details page of the IPv6 gateway, click the IPv6 Internet Bandwidth tab, find the IPv6 address for which you want to enable Internet bandwidth, and then click Activate Internet Bandwidth in the Actions column.